cb-geo/mpm-doc/user/validation/explicit/hydrostatic-column/hydrostatic-column.md

 # Hydrostatic column

-## Hydrostatic Analytical Solution
+## Hydrostatic analytical solution

-The hydrostatic validation involves applying gravity loading to a column of material restrained in both lateral directions and along the bottom plane.
+The hydrostatic validation involves applying gravity loading to a column of material restrained in both lateral components and along the bottom plane.
 The Newtonian fluid model will yield hydrostatic pressures for all normal stress directions ($\sigma_{xx}$, $\sigma_{yy}$, $\sigma_{zz}$).
-The Linear Elastic material will yield static gravity driven stress in vertical direction while the horizontal stress depends on the poisson's ratio.
+The linear elastic material will yield geo-static stresses in the vertical direction and the horizontal stresses depend on the Poisson's ratio.

 ![hydrostatic column](hydrostatic-column.png)
-*Hydrostatic column with a width `w` of 0.2 m and height `h` of 0.1 m.
-Restrained in both the lateral directions and along the bottom plane*
+> Hydrostatic column with a width `w` of 0.2 m and height `h` of 0.1 m.
+Restrained in both the lateral directions and along the bottom plane

 ## MPM configuration